 3.)
 Philosophy is Super Old

-At a time when a lot of cultures in Europe weren’t even writing stuff down (they couldn’t), Ancient Greece was churning out philosophers left, right, and center.
-As early as the 6th century BC, there were philosophers who wondered about the world and how it worked.
+When a lot of European cultures weren’t even writing stuff down (they couldn’t), Ancient Greece was churning out philosophers left, right, and center.
+As early as the 6th century BC, some philosophers wondered about the world and how it worked.
 They were called Presocratics because, well, they came before Socrates, who was the granddaddy.

 4.)
 Greeks Take Their Weekends Seriously